CDAT/jupyter-vcdat/README.md

 ## Sample data

-To download sample data, enter code below within a Jupyter notebook cell and run the cell:
+To download sample data, enter the code below within a Jupyter notebook cell and run the cell:

 ```
 import vcs